I live in a tourist town and one of our “things” is clam chowder.

 So I’m officially introducing you to the easiest bread to make on the planet…

-with one minor change, can become a bread bowl.
+Which, with one minor change, can become a bread bowl.
 Awesomesauce.

-No-knead Overnight Artisan Bread is everything the name claims to be:
+Even better, this no knead overnight artisan bread is everything the name claims to be:

 - There is no kneading.
 In fact, kneading ruins the bread.
 Awesome news for the soon-to-be yeast-loving crowd.